getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 export { foo as default };
 ```

-In this version of the module export, the default export binding is actually to the `foo` identifier rather than its value, so you get the earlier described behavior that later changing `foo`'s value updates what is seen on the import binding side.
+In this version of the module export, the default export binding is actually to the `foo` identifier rather than its value, so you get the previously described binding behavior (i.e., if you later change `foo`'s value, the value seen on the import side will also be updated).

 Be very careful of this subtle gotcha in default export syntax, especially if your logic calls for export values to be updated.
 If you never plan to update a default export's value, `export default ..` is fine.
 If you do plan to update the value, you must use `export { .. as default }`.
 Either way, make sure to comment your code to explain your intent!

-Since there can only be one `default` per module, you may be tempted to design your module with one default export of a plain object with all your API methods on it, such as:
+Because there can only be one `default` per module, you may be tempted to design your module with one default export of an object with all your API methods on it, such as:

 ```js
 export default {